 Stuart W. Peltz, Ph.D.

-Stuart W. Peltz, Ph.D. founded PTC Therapeutics, Inc. in 1998 and has served as Chief Executive Officer and a member of the board of directors since the company’s inception.
-Under his leadership, PTC has grown from a research organization based in the expertise of RNA processes and control to a publicly traded company on NASDAQ focused on the discovery, development and commercialization of orally-administered, small-molecule treatments for genetic disorders, oncology and infectious diseases.
+Stuart W. Peltz, Ph.D. founded PTC Therapeutics, Inc. in 1998 and served as Chief Executive Officer and a member of the board of directors since the company’s inception to March 2023.
+Under his leadership, PTC grew from a research organization based in the expertise of RNA processes and control to a publicly traded company on NASDAQ focused on the discovery, development and commercialization of orally-administered, small-molecule treatments for genetic disorders, oncology and infectious diseases.

 Dr. Peltz is a recognized scientific leader in RNA biology in the area of post-transcriptional control processes involving mRNA turnover and translation, with more than 30 years of research and over 100 publications in this area.
 He and his team have shown the important interplay between the different RNA biology events that ultimately control protein production in the cell.
 He was involved in developing the first biochemical and genetic assays investigating the regulation of mRNA turnover subsequently demonstrating the strong connection between the processes of protein production and mRNA turnover.
 His work was instrumental in identifying and characterizing components of multiple mRNA decay and translation pathways.
 These findings have been translated to build novel drug discovery platforms and targets that allow PTC to search for potential new drugs to treat genetic disorders, oncology, and infectious diseases.
 Dr. Peltz’s development of the nonsense readthrough platform led to the discovery of the first approved drug for Duchenne muscular dystrophy in the European Union.